Orange-OpenSource/ouds-ios/.github/DEVELOP.md

 A [GitHub Action](https://github.com/gitleaks/gitleaks-action) has been integrated to the repository with a configuration file defined in _/github/workflows_ named _gitleaks-action.yaml_.
 It will launch the _Gitleaks_ tool automatically.

-Howevere this tool does not detect plain API key mixed in URL, that is a reason why _Gitleaks_ can be called in a pre-commit hook, using the _giteaks.toml_ at the root of the prokect.
+However this tool does not detect plain API key mixed in URL, that is a reason why _Gitleaks_ can be called in a pre-commit hook, using the _giteaks.toml_ at the root of the project.
 To call _Gitleaks_ in pre-commit hooks, create a file named **pre-commit** inside _.git/hooks_ (then run `chmod u+x` in the file).
-Then place the bash code bellow in this file:
+Then place the bash code below in this file:

 ```bash
 # Run Gitleaks before commits